DevRomu/DevRomu/README.md

 - 🌱 I’m currently a student in RRC BIT (TERM 4)
 - 💞️ I’m looking to collaborate on anything that can help improve my coding journey (java and C#)
 - 📫 How to reach me via email: orinarhomill@gmail.com
-- 💭 Goals: Become a programmer
+- 💭 Goals: Become a decent programmer and get a job after college.

 ---